richtastic/ff/src/3DR/wiki/app.md

 		- PAIR F
 		- PAIR P
 		- TRI = relative SIZES
-	- if change is MINOR:
+	- if change is MINOR: [near a lot of existing matches, 'surrounded' (initial location estimate is reliable)]
 		- inject into existing solution with best estimate
 	- else
 		- TRACK ADDITIONS ?